SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/AI-Ethics-WG/Docs/GoogleDocs/14ibt8g356vB320x_lDgE80UpervzQHayGPFpJpRcdJo/doc-with-comments.md

 > [Comments]
 > Context - body of global
-> * Marta Lenartowicz: Ideally (I would suggest) the project/system *IS that body*, not via representatives but as a collectively intelligent swarm-type of an agency (Resolved)
+> * Marta Lenartowicz: Ideally (I would suggest) the project/system *IS that body*, not via representatives but as a collectively intelligent swarm-type of an agency (Resolved by Colleen Pridemore)
->   - Colleen Pridemore:
 >

 ## Governance